micahp/finetuned-photo-gen/docs/context-summary-2025-07-25.md

 - **Raw Fal logs surfaced** – Backend now returns the last 10 queue log lines; React hook de-dupes and streams them into the dashboard “Logs” panel.
 - **Progress heuristics** – `fal-video-service` derives `progress` from `metrics.percent_complete` or parsed log percentages; UI caps at 99 % until status === `completed` to avoid premature 100 %.
 - **Video in Gallery & Activity:** The image gallery now includes a video tab with filtering and inline previews.
 The dashboard's "Recent Activity" feed now shows both generated images and videos.
+- **Gallery UI Alignment:** The gallery's image/video toggle has been updated to match the design of the video generation page, and a detail view modal has been added for videos to achieve feature parity with images.
 - **Decision logs** – Added:
   - `remove-sse-adopt-polling-2025-07-25.md`
   - `add-fal-logs-and-1s-polling-2025-07-25.md`